seifeldinmohamed2003/blue_ribbon_task/sports-club-app/README.md

 bun dev
 ```

 This is my frontend task submission for Blue Ribbon, it is a simple frontend-only web application for a sports club , including functionalities such as viewing and adding both members and sports respectively , it also has the functionality for viewing which members are subscribed to which sports as well as allow members to subscribe to more sports.
-Functionalities and pages are divided into multiple react components.
+Functionalities and pages are divided into multiple react components.The project has been deployed on Vercel.